bergbpb/javaScript-jQuery/README.md

 # javaScript-jQuery

+Author: Ben Berg

-This repository contains examples of UI components coded using javaScript and jQuery
+This repository contains examples of UI components coded using javaScript and jQuery.